Brunswick Golden Isles Airport: History

 Before 1975 the airport was Naval Air Station Glynco (IATA: NEA, ICAO: KNEA).
 In August 1942 the U.S. Navy began building the air station on 2400 acre in the northern part of the county.
 Named NAS Glynco as an abbreviation of Glynn County, it was a base for lighter-than-air airships, known as blimps.

 In 1973 Delta Air Lines McDonnell Douglas DC-9-30s flew direct from Glynco to Atlanta and Orlando and nonstop to Augusta, Jacksonville and Macon (the Augusta and Macon flights continued to Atlanta).
 In the Delta March 1, 1973 timetable, a DC-9-30 was scheduled Chicago O'Hare Airport - Cincinnati - Atlanta - Savannah - Brunswick - Jacksonville - Orlando.
-By fall 1974 Delta was no longer flying jets from the airport.
+By June, 1974 Delta was no longer flying jets from the airport.
 Atlantic Southeast Airlines (ASA) began serving the airport in 1981 with nonstop flights to Atlanta.
 In 1984 ASA began code sharing with Delta, operating as the Delta Connection and marking a return of Delta service to Brunswick.
 ASA flew Embraer EMB-110 Bandeirantes, Short 360s, and Embraer EMB 120 Brasilias nonstop from Atlanta.
 In 2002 the carrier introduced regional jet service to the airport with the Bombardier CRJ100/200.
 ASA's service was later replaced by Endeavor Air which continues to provide service as Delta Connection into 2022 using CRJ-200 regional jets.
+Meanwhile, ASA had been purchased by SkyWest Airlines and today both SkyWest and Endeavor operate Delta Connection service to Atlanta.
+Flights were upgraded to larger CRJ-700 and CRJ-900 regional jets in 2023.

 Earlier, Delta served Brunswick via the McKinnon St. Simons Island Airport from the mid 1940s through the 1960s using Douglas DC-3 and Convair 440 prop aircraft.
+Air South, then served Brunswick through the St. Simons Island Airport through the 1970's until ending service by 1981.